The Secret to Weight Loss? Good Nutrition!

 Exercise is important, but won’t be the magic bullet

 In an analysis of 33 clinical trials, researchers determined that diet controls approximately 75% of weight loss (Men’s Health, April 2008).
 Don’t move your gym shoes to the back of your closet though!
-Exercise is an important part of any weight loss plan and helps build metabolism and develop lean muscle mass that is essential for long-term weight management.
-Not to mention that exercise increases energy, improves moods, builds self-esteem, and reduces the risk of diabetes and cardiovascular disease.
+Nutritional biochemist, Shawn M. Talbott, PhD says, “As a rule of thumb, weight loss is generally 75 percent diet and 25 percent exercise.
+An analysis of more than 700 weight loss studies found that people see the biggest short-term results when they eat smart.”
+Exercise is still an important part of any weight loss plan and helps build metabolism and develop lean muscle mass that is essential for long-term weight management.
+Not to mention that exercise increases energy, improves moods, builds self-esteem, supports bone health, and reduces the risk of diabetes and cardiovascular disease.
 Just keep in mind that the majority of weight loss happens from properly nourishing the body.

 Make sure your eating plan is balanced